SalishSeaCast/docs/work_env/hg_version_control.rst

   As described below,
   :kbd:`rebase` allows changes that have been pushed by other contributors to be pulled into your cloned repo while you have committed changes that have not been pushed without having to do frivolous branch merges.
   See :ref:`PullingAndRebaseingChangesFromUpstream` for more details.

+* :kbd:`progress` provides progress bars in the output of commands that are going to take more than a second or two to complete

+* :kbd:`strip` provides the :kbd:`strip` command to remove changesets and their descendants from a repository.
+  We very occasionally need to use this for repository maintenance.

 The :kbd:`[ui]` section configures the Mercurial user interface: